Going in Style poster

 The inciting incident occurs at 10 minutes when Joe witnesses a bank robbery firsthand and watches how smoothly the masked thieves execute it.
 The event plants the impossible idea: what if we robbed the bank that's robbing us?..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to The three men actively commit to the plan, shaking hands on it.
+This indicates the protagonist's commitment to The three men actively commit to the plan, shaking hands on it.
 They cross the line from desperate retirees to criminals-in-training.
 This is an irreversible choice to take control of their fate., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The trio successfully executes a practice robbery at a small supermarket.
+Notably, this crucial beat The trio successfully executes a practice robbery at a small supermarket.
 False victory: they feel invincible and ready.
 But the stakes raise—they're now committed criminals, and the real heist looms.
 No turning back., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 71 minutes (74% through) represents the emotional nadir.
 Here, During the bank heist, things go wrong: an unexpected customer, a locked door, Joe nearly has a breakdown.
 Willie collapses from his kidney failure mid-robbery.
 The plan is falling apart, and they might get caught or die.
-Whiff of death literal., indicates the protagonist at their lowest point.
+Whiff of death literal., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 The men realize they actually succeeded—they got the money and weren't identified.
 New information: they can use the money to save themselves.
 Joe understands they must be smart about the FBI investigation and stick together., demonstrating the transformation achieved throughout the journey.